 Volume 1, Episode 11

-Ever feel as if you are paying the price for someone else's "deal?"
+Ever feel as if you are paying the price for someone else’s “deal”?
 Perhaps you are choking on the pollution from a foundry where cheap widgets are made.
 That spillover effect is called an externality.
 There are positive ones, too.
 Learn more about externalities in this episode of the Economic Lowdown Podcast Series.

 Watch the video version of this podcast.